 - Renal disease, as evidenced by proteinuria and elevated urea/creatinine levels, is an excellent predictor of the presence of retinopathy.

-- Pregnancy can be associated with a rapid progression of DR, particularly if:
+- Pregnancy can be associated with a rapid progression of diabetic retinopathy, particularly if:

 - There is severe baseline retinopathy.